 - Consistent toileting time

-It is important that bowels are well managed:
+It is important that bowels are well managed.
+To help:

-- To ensure good health including skin, kidney and bladder health.
+- Keep your child in good health including skin, kidney and bladder health

 What goes in must come out